nphyx/tw2k-pl/README.md

 Importing Data
 --------------
-There's a very early, very janky build of a log parser at `data_from_log`.
+There's a very early, very janky build of a log parser at `parse_log`.
 Run at your own risk.
 It expects to find your logs at `~/bbs.log`, and will handle stripping ansi codes.

-If you're using SyncTerm to connect to your BBS, you should be able to begin logging by setting Log Level to 'debug', then start logging with `Alt+C`.
+If you're using SyncTerm to connect to your BBS, you should be able to begin logging by setting Log Level to 'debug', then start logging with `Alt+C`, only tested with "RAW" mode, best to use that.
 If you're using some other ansi terminal I can't help you, just put your logs at `~/bbs.log` and hopefully something works.

 It (usually) knows how to parse: